 This is the first in a (probably) three part series.

 Another advertised feature of the base is control via Android and iPhone apps.
-Unfortunately, the Android app hasn’t been updated since 2014.
+Unfortunately, the Android app hasn’t been updated since 2014 (update 6/6/2023: at the time in 2019 this was true, but the app was updated in 2022).
 I could not get it to work with my Google Pixel, and based on the reviews, I’m not the only one.
 Clearly, this is DIY territory.

 - Build a gateway that communicates with the base using its own RF protocol

 Develop an Android app that can control the base through the gateway (next time)

 Other projects that achieve something similar fall into two categories:

 - Talking to the onboard WiFi module (e.g. https://github.com/docwho2/java-alexa-tempurpedic-skill)

 - Integrating relays into an existing remote control to simulate button presses (e.g. http://www.quadomated.com/technology/automation/diy-tempurpedic-ergo-adjustable-bed-automation/, https://github.com/tomchapin/tempurpedic-remote-relay)

 The benefits of reversing the actual RF protocol are (a) no dependence on integrated WiFi and (b) non-destructivity.

 Researching the FCC filing